 Skin is the largest organ in the body.
 So, it goes without saying that we should take care of it — face included.
-A skincare routine will give the skin the defense it needs when it comes to free radicals and aging.
+A nighttime and morning skincare routine will give the skin the defense it needs when it comes to free radicals and aging.
 But in 2019, there are ten-step Korean routines, multi-masking, high-tech gadgets and out-there ingredients, which makes knowing what to put on your face, and how to apply it, a total minefield.

 However, skincare does not need to be so complicated.
 When you strip it back and look at the science, there are a set of simple steps you can follow, and if you keep to them consistently, you will notice positive results.
 Committing to a skincare routine will not only ensure your skin looks clear, radiant and healthy now, but will help protect it for the future.

 Daily skincare is broken down into three steps: cleansing, treatment and protection.
 The cleansing covers make-up removal and skin cleansing, the treatment uses active ingredients to target specific skin concerns and hydrate the skin, and protective steps to protect the skin from environmental damage.
 As a general rule, each morning and night you need to do all three.

 Cleansing is the cornerstone of a morning routine and aesthetic nurse and facialist Emma Coleman advocates religiously washing your face when you wake up.
 “Overnight a thin layer of sweat and sebum forms over your skin, which can lead to congestion and breakouts,” she says.
 Water alone will not break down the buildup, so a simple splash does not cut it.